open-edge-insights/uwc/MQTT/README-MQTT.md

 # Directory and file details

-This section describes all directory contents and its uses.
+The following are the details of the directory contents and its uses:

 1. `Dockerfile` - Dockerfile to install mosquitto brocker inside MQTT container.
 2. `mosquitto_dev.conf` - Mosquitto configuration file for eii IPC_DEV mode.